According to Wikipedia,

 Springfield College is known for it's academic work in the following disciplines:

-Springfield College's most influential alumni faculty include professors and professionals in the fields of Social Work, Psychology, and Education.
+Springfield College's most influential alumni include professors and professionals in the fields of Social Work, Anthropology, and Medical.
 Here are some of Springfield College's most famous alumni: